 Elderberries ripen between August and October, replacing the elderflower clusters seen in earlier in the year in late spring.

 Elder trees grow in woodlands, hedgerows, scrub and wasteland.
 They may also be found along road verges and often crop up in gardens.
 Their seeds are distributed via animal droppings, so keep an eye out for the tree’s fresh green leaves around rabbit warrens and badger sets – or vice versa.

 Can I eat elderberries?

+Yes, but they should be cooked first to safely remove the lectin and cyanide (toxins).
 Raw berries, which are tart, are mildly poisonous and can cause nausea, vomiting and diarrhoea.
 Elder branches, bark and leaves should not be consumed at all.

 Christian custom depicts the elder as evil, a symbol of sorrow and death and bearer of bad spirits, while pagans believed it to remove harmful spells and induce vivid dreams.
 Leaves of the tree were once hung in doorways and windows to guard against evil, and the berries – thought to possess antiviral and anti-inflammatory properties – have long been associated with healing.

 These days, the berry’s medicinal properties are widely recognised, and it is often harvested in August by opportunistic country folk to help strengthen the immune system and fight cold and flu.